Known Limitations

 async

-methods. - Can't be used in methods that use the
+methods. - Can't be used in methods containing

 yield

-If not off this applies to your use case, you are good to go.
+If none of these affect your use case, you're good to go.
 Using ref struct

 ValueStringBuilder